Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

-To find out, I analyzed each of ATS' Arizona surveys on photo enforcement, beginning with their first, issued in 1996.
-At that time an ATS customer, the city of Scottsdale, was about to become the first in Arizona to begin implementation of what would become a citywide photo enforcement program, christened Focus on Safety.
-Prior to rolling out the program, from city records it's apparent that the city had studied a how-to document provided by the federal government to promote photo enforcement.
+To find out, we analyzed each of the American Traffic Solutions surveys on photo enforcement, beginning with its first, issued in 1996.
+At that time, ATS customer Scottsdale, Arizona was about to become the first in the state to implement a citywide photo enforcement program.
+Dubbed Focus on Safety, prior to its rollout the city clearly was following the Federal Highway Administration how-to manual for building a photo enforcement program.

 Scottsdale appeared to dutifully follow these guidelines, including the generation of public opinion surveys as evidence of citizen support for its cameras.
 But there were risks.
-If a straight-up poll were conducted by an experienced, competent and ethical public-opinion survey firm, there was no guarantee it would generate favorable results.
+If a survey were conducted by an experienced, competent and ethical public-opinion survey firm, there was no guarantee it would generate favorable results.

-ATS hired Behavior Research Center (BRC), a Phoenix public opinion survey company whose client list also includes the city of Scottsdale and other municipalities with photo enforcement programs.
+ATS hired Behavior Research Center (BRC), a Phoenix public opinion survey company whose client list includes several municipalities with photo enforcement programs.
 The BRC report was submitted that May and widely quoted by Scottsdale as justification for its photo enforcement program.
-The 1996 poll results make for an interesting read.
+The 1996 poll makes for interesting reading.

 - "Over 80 percent classify [speeding] as 'serious' or 'very serious' problems.
 Belief that stricter traffic law enforcement would reduce the number of speeders, drunk drivers, and red light runners registers among 70 to 80 percent of the public, and 62 percent foresee a lower risk of being involved in a traffic accident with stricter law enforcement."